SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-aws-ha-quickstart/master/images/Solace-AWS-HA-Prod-3AZ.png "Production enviroment for Solace VMR")

 This QuickStart template installs Solace Virtual Message Routers (VMRs) in high-availability (HA) redundancy groups for fault tolerance.
 HA redundancy provides 1:1 router sparing to increase overall service availability.
 If one of the routers fails or is taken out of service, the other router automatically takes over and provides service to the clients that were previously served by the now-out-of-service router.
-To increase availability the meassage routers are deployed across 3 availability zones.
+To increase availability the message routers are deployed across 3 availability zones.

 To learn more about VMR redundancy see the [Redundancy Documentation](http://docs.solace.com/Features/VMR-Redundancy.htm).
 If you are not familiar with Solace or the high-available configurations it is recommended that you review this document.

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-aws-ha-quickstart/master/images/Solace-AWS-HA-PoC-2AZ.png "Proof of Concept enviroment for Solace VMR")

-Alternatively this quickstart can create Solace VMRs in an enviroment suitable for Proof Of Concept testing where loss of an AWS Availability Zone will not cause loss of access to mission critical data.
+Alternatively this quickstart can create Solace VMRs in an environment suitable for Proof Of Concept testing where loss of an AWS Availability Zone will not cause loss of access to mission critical data.

 To learn more about connectivity to the HA redundancy group see the AWS [VPC Gateway Documentation](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html).